God's Country (novel): Reception

 The novel is interpreted to be a commentary on a variety of subjects, including American racism, literary genres and tropes, power, deception, humor, and community.
-Scholar James J. Donahue writes that Everett’s novel reads like "a checklist of popular Western genre tropes to...demonstrate how they collectively contribute to the genre's heavy reliance on racism,” calling it “one of the most powerful commentaries on race that has been produced in recent years.”
-Professor Keith B. Mitchell states that God’s Country is "a very funny parody of the American western, reminiscent of Mel Brooks’s Blazing Saddles but which, like the film, addresses important issues surrounding race, community, Otherness, and responsibility."
-David Bowman, writing for the New York Times, generally praises the novel, writing that it “sears…[it] starts sour, then abruptly turns into Cowpoke Absurdism, ending with an acute hallucination of blood, hate and magic.”
-Publisher's Weekly would write that is a Everett's text is a "corrosively funny and disquieting picaresque novel,” which addresses “the politics of identity and the racist brutality that marked America's westward expansion after the Civil War.”
+Scholar James J. Donahue writes that Everett's novel reads like "a checklist of popular Western genre tropes to...demonstrate how they collectively contribute to the genre's heavy reliance on racism", calling it "one of the most powerful commentaries on race that has been produced in recent years."
+Professor Keith B. Mitchell states that God's Country is "a very funny parody of the American western, reminiscent of Mel Brooks's Blazing Saddles but which, like the film, addresses important issues surrounding race, community, Otherness, and responsibility."
+David Bowman, writing for The New York Times, generally praises the novel, writing that it "sears… [it] starts sour, then abruptly turns into Cowpoke Absurdism, ending with an acute hallucination of blood, hate and magic."
+Publishers Weekly would write that Everett's text is a "corrosively funny and disquieting picaresque novel," which addresses "the politics of identity and the racist brutality that marked America's westward expansion after the Civil War."